Facebook Analytics Pixel

 But we are in a different world now.
 These days, people don’t want to be interrupted.
 They want to find what they are looking for on their terms.
 And that’s where inbound marketing comes in.
-Instead of shouting into the void, brands now create stuff people are searching for—helpful blog posts, how-to videos, product guides, and all that good stuff.
+Instead of shouting into the void, brands now create content people are searching for—helpful blog posts, how-to videos, product guides, and all that good stuff.
 So, rather than chasing customers down, inbound is more like setting out a trail of breadcrumbs.
 And when done right?
 The right people follow that trail straight to you.

 People want helpful info, real solutions, and brands that get them.
 That’s what inbound marketing is all about.
-It’s less “Look at me!” and more “Here’s something that might help.”

 Attracting People (Without Chasing Them Down)